UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ## Installation

+**As the driver communicates with the robot via ethernet and depends on reliable continous communication, it is not possible to reliably control a UR from a virtual machine.**

 Just clone the repository into your catkin working directory and make it with ```catkin_make```.

 Note that this package depends on ur_msgs, hardware_interface, and controller_manager so it cannot directly be used with ROS versions prior to hydro.